Skip to main content

 selfHeal: true

-After following the steps above, your GitOps repository should be structured as below:
+After you follow the preceding steps, your GitOps repository should be structured as follows:

 .